jeffmay/angular-ts-seed/README.md

 browser to run through all the concatenated test code.
 You can add src file dependencies (such as your external libraries) to the [Gruntfile.coffee](https://github.com/jeffmay/angular-ts-seed/blob/master/Gruntfile.coffee)

+You can open any browser to the [test HTML file](https://github.com/jeffmay/angular-ts-seed/blob/master/public/tests.html) to drop debugger statements or break points in your code.
+With a modern browser, you can place breakpoints in your typescript code as a source map will be made available to the browser.

 Whenever you are writing services, filters, controllers, or directives, it is a good idea to verify that they work in a sandbox setting with automated unit tests.
 Especially if you want these things to stand the test of time!